matiascr/worldwide/README.md

 }
 ```

-Use `countries.all()` for the complete generated snapshot, then use the focused
+Use `worldwide.all()` for the complete generated snapshot, then use the focused
 modules for typed lookups and supporting data.
 Country lookup helpers live in
-`countries/country`.
+`worldwide/country`.

 Countries are records, and the public module delegates to generated lookup
 functions for the data.